Accreditation Process - Independent Schools

 A. Process or instrument for evaluating the Head of School

-B. Current bylaws or policy on how school is governed
+B. Current bylaws or policies documenting how the school is governed

 C. If the school has a board, a roster of board officers and members with terms of service